dakshp07/myHood-IWP/README.md

 **Abstract ✅:**

-Due to the pandemic everyone is restricted to their homes and unable to socialize with their surrounding people and neighbours and unable get any updates about the situation around them.
+Due to the ongoing pandemic, everyone is restricted to their homes and unable to socialize with their surrounding people and neighbours and unable get any updates about the situation around them.
 Our platform ‘Welcome to Neighbourhood’ tries to tackle this problem by developing a full-fledged social media web application which can help the users create their own profiles, make new post and moreover it allows the user to connect, chat, share with each other among their neighbourhood.

 **Problem Statement 🆕:**

-Present social media applications are very vast and the connections are widespread in way this is a good thing as we can broaden our reach, but due to the ongoing pandemic situation we are mostly confined to our homes we can’t even go to our neighbour’s home and the communication among the community is decreasing.
-Maintaining a healthy and active relationship with community members is very important as they are very near to us and mostly know about the surroundings better than anyone else outside the community, they will be swift and first persons to provide any aid or assistance in emergency situations.
+Existing social media applications are very vast and the connections are widespread in way this is a good thing as we can broaden our reach, but due to the ongoing pandemic situation we are mostly confined to our homes we can’t even go to our neighbour’s home and the communication among the community is decreasing.
+Maintaining a healthy and active relationship with community members is very important as they are very near to us and mostly know about the surroundings better than anyone else outside the community, they will be swift and the first people to provide any aid or assistance in emergency situations.
 If we post something on today’s social media it will be difficult to reach our nearest people due to worldwide presence and also the information which is only applicable to community will be useless to post for the whole world and an also there will be privacy concerns.

 **Tech Stack 📚:**